dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interface/ScanSettings.md

 * vibrateDuration?: *number*

   > Returns or sets how long the vibration lasts in milliseconds.
+It only supports Android Devices with a vibrating system.
 The default value is `300` .

 ```js
 let scanSettings = await scanner.getScanSettings();